robbytables/bug-free-invention/unit-6-flask/instructor-resources/08-next-steps/README.md

 ---

-### Activity: Welcome (5 minutes)
+### Activity: Welcome (5 min)
 > Introduce the lesson’s objectives and agenda.

 ---

-### Activity: Front and Back End Web Dev (10 minutes)
+### Activity: Front and Back End Web Dev (10 min)
 > Give solid advice about pursuing either front- or back-end web development.

 > **Teaching Tips:**
->  - Use this opportunity to recap the difference between front end and back end, and what the jobs actually involve.
-It might be easy to understand what something means, but more difficult to really understand what the day-to-day would be like.
+>  - Use this opportunity to recap the difference between front-end and back-end, and what the jobs actually involve.
+It might be easy to understand what something means, but more difficult to really understand what the day to day would be like.
 > - Try to give solid next steps — they have a small project coming up, so perhaps some of these are things they can look into for that.
 > - Students might have questions about other languages at this stage, but those are beyond the scope of this lesson.

 ---

-### Activity: Extending Flask (15 minutes)
+### Activity: Extending Flask (15 min)
 > Give a deeper look at libraries and modules related that can be used with Flask.

 > **Talking Points:**
-> - "The onus of creativity is on the designer."
+> - The onus of creativity is on the designer.
-> - "However, many ideas of extensions of Flask have already been built!"
+> - However, many ideas of extensions of Flask have already been built!
-> - "Check documentation to make sure you aren't recoding the wheel."
+> - Check documentation to make sure you aren't recoding the wheel.

 > **Teaching Tips:**
-> - As you go through the libraries and modules, stress the purposes of them and whether they'd be front end, back end, or both.
+> - As you go through the libraries and modules, stress the purposes of them and whether they'd be front-end, back-end, or both.
 > - If possible, demo an incorporated library, but don't walk through setting it all up.
 They can refer to these slides later.

 ---

-### Activity: Other Python Web Frameworks (12 minutes)
+### Activity: Other Python Web Frameworks (12 min)
 > Explore Django and Pelican.

 > **Teaching Tips:**